 (a) unprofessional conduct if the conduct involves a substantial or consistent failure to reach or maintain a reasonable standard of competence, diligence and safety; and

-(b) conduct, whether occurring in connection with the practice of veterinary medicine or not, that is inconsistent with a person being a fit and proper person to hold registration as a WA veterinarian or veterinary nurse; and
+(b) conduct, whether occurring in connection with the practice of veterinary medicine or not, that is inconsistent with a person being a fit and proper person to hold registration as a veterinarian or veterinary nurse; and

 (c) conduct that is prescribed to be professional misconduct.

+[Section 79 amended: No. 7 of 2022 s.
+65.]

 80. Conduct capable of constituting unprofessional conduct or professional misconduct

 Without limiting section 78 or 79, the following conduct is capable of constituting unprofessional conduct or professional misconduct —